 On the other hand, the pursue-and-prosecute strategy adopts the opposite philosophy and goals.
 The primary goal allows intruders to continue their activities at the site until the site can identify the responsible persons.
 Law enforcement agencies and prosecutors endorse this approach.
 However, these agencies can’t exempt a site from possible user lawsuits if damage occurs their systems and data.

 Prosecution is not the only outcome possible if the intruder is identified.
 If the culprit is an employee or a student, your organization may choose to take disciplinary actions.
-To this end, the computer security policy will need to spell out the choices and how they will be selected if an intruder is caught.
+To this end, the computer security policy will need to spell out the choices and how they will be selected if an

 Site management will need to carefully consider their approach to this issue before the problem occurs.
 The strategy adopted might depend upon each circumstance.
 Or there may be a global policy mandating one approach in all circumstances.
 You’ll need to examine the pos and cons thoroughly.
 And you’ll have to make the users of the facilities aware of the policy so they understand their vulnerabilities no matter which approach is taken.

 The following checklists will help a site determine which strategy to adopt: Protect-and-Proceed Strategy or Pursue-and-Prosecute Strategy.